-- 1st.
-What remedial action / infrastructure works will be required to ensure the retention of the site: - 2nd.
-Identification / re-allocation of the site for mixed uses; and - 3rd.
-Identification / re-allocation of the site for an alternative use
+1st.
+What remedial action / infrastructure works will be required to ensure the retention of the site;

+2nd.
+Identification / re-allocation of the site for mixed uses; and a.
+The locational and operational requirements of the businesses;

+3rd.
+Identification / re-allocation of the site for an alternative use b.
+The anticipated scale and rate of growth;